 TRANSFORM- Partners

-The TRANSFORM Center is a unique partnership between the University of Rochester (UR) and the University of Minnesota (UMN) with support from the Educational Development Center, Inc. TRANSFORM research is jointly conducted at the UR’s Mt.
-Hope Family Center and UMN’s Institute of Child Development.
-The TRANSFORM Community Engagement Core (CEC) is housed at UR’s School of Medicine and Dentistry in the Department of Psychiatry, the Laboratory of Interpersonal Violence and Victimization (LIVV) and the Susan B. Anthony Center.
+The TRANSFORM Research Center is a partnership between various University of Rochester (UR) departments and offices (below).
+TRANSFORM research is conducted at UR’s Mt.
+Hope Family Center.
+The TRANSFORM Community Engagement Core (CEC) is housed at UR’s School of Medicine and Dentistry in the Department of Psychiatry, the Laboratory of Interpersonal Violence and Victimization (LIVV), and the Susan B. Anthony Center.

 The University of Rochester (UR)